tweag/aws-secrets/README.md

 =======
 To use this in a docker file, you can addd this file:
 ```
-CMD ["aws-run-in-env", "myapp", "myapp-script"]
+CMD ["aws-run-in-env", "quizzo", "start-quizzo"]
 ```
-where "myapp" is the name of your app, and "myapp-script" is the script that starts the app.
+where "quizzo" is the name of your app, and "start-quizzo" is the script that starts the app.

 Notes